 The Company may change this Agreement from time to time at its sole discretion, and if it makes any material changes, it will attempt to notify you by sending you an email to the last email address you provided to the Company and/or posting a notice on our website.
 Therefore, you agree to promptly notify us of any changes in your email address.
 Any material changes to this Agreement will be effective upon the earlier of the dispatch of the email notice to you or the date of posting of notice of the changes on our website and shall be evidenced by a new Effective Date shown below.
 These changes will be effective immediately for new users of the Software and/or Service.
 The Company may require you to provide consent to the updated Agreement before further use of the Software and/or Service is permitted.
 Otherwise, your continued use of the either the Software or Service constitutes your acceptance of any and all changes.
 Please regularly check our website to view the then-current Agreement.

-- “Company Data” means all anonymized user data assembled and normalized in aggregated form, including but not limited to anonymized Client Data aggregated with anonymized Company Data of other Company clients, and other non-system data.
+“Company Data” means all aggregated or anonymized user data or Client Data, including but not limited to anonymized Client Data aggregated with anonymized Company Data of other Company clients, and other non-system data.

 1. Software License Grant, License Limitations and Service Subscription

 1.1 When selected in the License and Service Order, and upon payment of the License Fee, and subject to the terms and conditions of this Agreement, the Company grants to Client a limited, non-exclusive, non-sublicensable and non-transferable license to access, via the web or mobile service, and to use the Software, as defined in the applicable Order, during the License Term, strictly for Client’s own internal business purposes and to permit any Authorized Users to access and use the features and functions of the Software as contemplated by this Agreement (the “License”).
 The License to the Software is limited to employees of the Client, Client contractors and Client-owned or Client-managed building occupants.